Abstract independence relations in neostability theory: Notions of witnessing

-Let us finish this section with some basic results about GUWP, which by the above can be easily reformulated in terms of UWP and TUWP: \begin{lemma} \thlabel{relative-dominating-between-relations} Let $\ind^1 \implies \ind^2$ and $\ind^3 \implies \ind^4$ be independence relations satisfying full existence.
+Let us finish this section with some basic results about GUWP, which, by the above, can be easily reformulated in terms of UWP and TUWP: \begin{lemma} \thlabel{relative-dominating-between-relations} Let $\ind^1 \implies \ind^2$ and $\ind^3 \implies \ind^4$ be independence relations satisfying full existence and monotonicity.
 If $\ind^2$ satisfies GUWP w.r.t. $\ind^4$, then $\ind^1$ satisfies GUWP w.r.t. $\ind^3$. \end{lemma} \begin{proof} Suppose that $\phi(x,b)$ $\ind^3$-Kim-divides over $M$.
 By \thref{implications-between-relative-kims}, $\phi(x,b)$ also $\ind^4$-Kim-divides over $M$.
-So, as $\ind^2$ satisfies GUWP w.r.t. $\ind^4$, it follows that $\phi(x,b)$ $\ind^2$-Conant-divides over $M$, and thus, by \thref{universal-kim-preserves-implications}, it also $\ind^1$-Conant-divides over $M$, as required. \end{proof} \begin{example} Using \thref{examples-of-uwp}, the above lemmas allow us to recover several implications from the classification picture abstractly: \begin{enumerate}[(i)] \item If $T$ is simple, then it is $\NTP_2$. \item If $T$ is simple, then it is $\NSOP_1$. \item If $T$ is $\NSOP_1$, then it is $\NBTP$. \item If $T$ is $\NTP_2$, then it is $\NBTP$. \item If $T$ is $\NBTP$, then it is $\NCTP$. \end{enumerate} \end{example} \begin{definition} We say that independence relations $\ind^1$ and $\ind^2$ are \textbf{compatible} if $\ind^{1 \wedge 2}$ satisfies full existence. \end{definition} \begin{example} \cite[Lemma 6.1.8]{miguel2024classification} shows that, in $T_{\mathbf{H}_4\text{-free}}$, $\ind^{\text{ht}}$ and $\iind$ are compatible. \end{example} \begin{lemma} \thlabel{compatible-kim-ind} Let $\ind^1$ and $\ind^2$ be compatible independence relations satisfying full existence such that $\ind^1$ satisfies GUWP w.r.t. $\ind^2$, and let $M \models T$.
+So, as $\ind^2$ satisfies GUWP w.r.t. $\ind^4$, it follows that $\phi(x,b)$ $\ind^2$-Conant-divides over $M$, and thus, by \thref{universal-kim-preserves-implications}, it also $\ind^1$-Conant-divides over $M$, as required. \end{proof} \begin{example} Using \thref{examples-of-uwp}, the above lemmas allow us to recover several implications from the classification picture abstractly: \begin{enumerate}[(i)] \item If $T$ is simple, then it is $\NTP_2$. \item If $T$ is simple, then it is $\NSOP_1$. \item If $T$ is $\NSOP_1$, then it is $\NBTP$. \item If $T$ is $\NTP_2$, then it is $\NBTP$. \item If $T$ is $\NBTP$, then it is $\NCTP$. \end{enumerate} \end{example} \begin{lemma} \thlabel{compatible-kim-ind} Let $\ind^1$ and $\ind^2$ be compatible independence relations satisfying full existence and monotonicity such that $\ind^1$ satisfies GUWP w.r.t. $\ind^2$, and let $M \models T$.
 Then $\phi(x,b)$ $\ind^2$-Kim-divides over $M$ iff it $\ind^1$-Conant-divides over $M$.
 In particular, $\ind^2$-Kim-independence and $\ind^1$-Conant-independence coincide. \end{lemma} \begin{proof} ($\Rightarrow$) This follows directly from the definition of GUWP.